 Thunderegg Blvd. in Nyssa gets make-over

-Community members in Nyssa, located 13 miles south of Ontario along U.S. Highway 20/26 in Malheur County, are seeing plenty of orange this summer.
-A major sidewalk and street resurfacing project is currently underway.
+Community members in Nyssa, located 13 miles south of Ontario along U.S. Highway 20/26 in Malheur County are enjoying their new sidewalks and resufaced streets, thanks to a major ODOT project constructed this summer.

-Check the attached docs to find out what's up and how to get around town.
+Check the attached docs to find out what took place.

 - Project info Flyer: English Spanish

 Better yet, stop by and find out why this eastern Oregon community calls itself